 AQMD issued a letter on October 24, 2013 disapproving the August 28, 2013 RRP and making recommendations in a number of areas.
-Though Exide respectfully does not concur with all of the points made in the October 24, 2013 letter, it submitted a revised RRP on November 26, 2013 addressing AQMD's primary issues and proposing a number of additional measures designed to ensure that Exide can consistently and permanently maintain the reduced post-isolation door emission levels.
+Though Exide respectfully does not concur with all of the points made in the October 24, 2013 letter, it submitted a revised RRP on November 26, 2013 addressing AQMD's primary issues and proposing a number of additional measures designed to ensure that Exide can consistently and permanently maintain the reduced postisolation door emission levels.

 On December 17, 2013, AQMD requested that Exide clarify certain points in the November 26, 2013 revised RRP.
 Exide responded by letter on December 30, 2013.
 Exide and AQMD staff met to discuss these clarification points in person on January 2, 2014.
-This Amended Revised RRP has been developed in response to all those discussions and exchanges.
-Exide believes that this Amended Revised RRP is robust and fully responsive to all AQMD input and feedback provided thus far during this process.
+An Amended Revised RRP was submitted on January 17, 2014 in response to all those discussions and exchanges.
+AQMD issued Provisional and Conditional Approval of the Amended Revised RRP by letter on February 12, 2014 in which further detail was requested.
+A Final RRP-referred to below as the "March 2014 RRP"-was submitted in March 2014 and subsequently approved by AQMD.